Analysis | The Republican conspiracy-theory crisis, in one tweet

 Over time, Rubio mostly stopped talking about the election.
 Trump was still tweeting out nonsensical claims about fraud, claims no more derived from reality than Greene’s assertions about spacecraft starting wildfires in California.
 Rubio’s response was not, as his tweet about Greene might suggest, to forcefully confront Trump’s claims and expose them as false.
 His response instead was silence.

 Trump’s lies about the election being stolen were dangerous, as demonstrated by the crowd that appeared in Washington on Jan.
-6. He’d repeatedly claimed that the election was stolen by some left-wing conspiracy, encouraged people to come to the capital that day and, that morning, encouraged them to fight on his behalf against efforts to finalize his loss.
+6. He’d repeatedly claimed that the election was stolen by some left-wing conspiracy, encouraged people to come to the nation’s capital that day and, that morning, encouraged them to fight on his behalf against efforts to finalize his loss.
 Hundreds did, storming the Capitol.

 This is the problem, distilled.
 You can’t demand that the only conspiracy theories worth uprooting are those from powerful people while you ignore powerful people spreading conspiracy theories.
-One can argue that Greene’s theories are different in nature than Trump’s, but that’s undervaluing the former president’s long track record of other conspiracy theories which most Republicans (usually including Rubio) ignored.
+One can argue that Greene’s theories are different in nature than Trump’s, but that’s undervaluing the former president’s long track record of other conspiracy theories that most Republicans (usually including Rubio) ignored.
 It also misses the point that coddling efforts to place wishful thinking over reality has ripple effects.

 The problem the Republican Party is having now is precisely that it has decided for years that it can ignore conspiracy theorizing in the base as fringe thinking even as it also ignores the amplification of conspiracy theories by its most powerful leader.
 Rubio doesn’t want Republicans painted with a broad brush by Greene’s flavor of falsehoods, understandably.
 But the party has already been discolored by Trump’s.